rosal3svictor/JavaScript/README.md

 Let's analyze 4 different ways in which functions can be called:

-1. **Method (As a function attached to an object) -> _`this` = Object that is calling the method_**: When we call a method, the _this_ keyword inside that method would simply point to the object on which the method is called (in other words, it points to the object that is calling the method).
+1. **Method (As a function attached to an object) -> _`this` = Object that is calling (not defining) the method_**: When we call a method, the _this_ keyword inside that method would simply point to the object on which the method is called (in other words, it points to the object that is calling the method).

 <div align="center">
   <img src="./assets/method_example.png" />